How to Lead a Remote Team: The Complete Guide

 Addressing Two-Speed Proximity

 The hybrid mode easily produces a two-speed proximity.
 This challenge is clearly articulated by Cegos in its analysis of team management in hybrid mode.
-Those who are in the office benefit from hallway exchanges, side conversations after meetings, and impromptu lunches.
+Those in the office benefit from hallway exchanges, side conversations after meetings, and impromptu lunches.
 Others only see the formal version of team life.

 Some simple rules significantly change the game: